The heat kernel on the diagonal for a compact metric graph: Introduction

 Let $G$ be a compact, connected metric graph.
 The Laplacian operator $-\Delta$ on $G$ is the self-adjoint operator on $L^2(G)$ associated to the quadratic form $\norm{u'}^2$ with domain $H^1(G)$.
 On each edge $-\Delta$ acts as the differential operator $-d^2/dx^2$, subject to the standard Kirchhoff-Neumann vertex conditions, which require that the outward derivatives at each vertex sum to zero.

-The paper is devoted to the study of the integral kernel of the heat operator $e^{t\Delta}$, which we denote by $H(t,p,q)$.
+The paper is devoted to the study of the integral kernel of the heat operator $e^{t\Delta}$, which we denote by $H(t,\cdot,\cdot)$.
 Most of our results concern the restriction of heat kernel to the diagonal,

-Associated to $-\Delta$ is an orthonormal basis of real-valued eigenfunctions $\psi_j$, with corresponding eigenvalues $\lambda_j$.
+We associate to $-\Delta$ an orthonormal basis of real-valued eigenfunctions $\psi_j$, with corresponding eigenvalues $\lambda_j$.
 Since $G$ is connected, $\lambda_1 = 0$ is a simple eigenvalue.
-In terms of the eigenvalues and eigenfunctions of $-\Delta$, the heat kernel admits the expansion
+The eigenfunctions $\psi_j$ for $j >0$ are generally not uniquely determined, because of multiplicities in the spectrum.